mk7kf/mk7kf.github.io/README.md

 ### Treats Page
 * I created the randomized quote generator by adapting the code from **Sophanarith Sok's** "Build a random quote generator with Javascript and HTML for absolute beginners": https://www.freecodecamp.org/news/creating-a-bare-bones-quote-generator-with-javascript-and-html-for-absolute-beginners-5264e1725f08/.

+## Website Inspirations :sparkles:
+As you might have noticed, my website straddles the line between academic and non-academic material.
+For example, the first half of the landing page titled [What I Do . . .](http://mk7kf.github.io) shares my academic pursuits, but the second half titled [. . .And Why I Do It](http://mk7kf.github.io) reveals some autobiographical information, particularly about my grandmother, that has partially shaped the trajectory of my career.
+It also reflects on the role that settler colonialism and enslaved labor has played in building the institution where I study, live, and work today.
+Rather than writing a rote land acknowledgement, I wanted to think more carefully about the ways that higher education is deeply entangled with systems of oppression even as it portrays itself as a site for freedom and progressive thought.
+Below are some other inspirations.
+* The Praxis Project that I've been working on this year, *Your Name Here*, which is intended to function as a starting point for graduate students in the humanities who want to try creating their own website using HTML/CSS, and are newcomers to the world of coding, design, and the digital humanities.
+* May Helena Plumb's website: https://www.mayhplumb.com/, especially for modelling how solidarity in the academy looks like through sharing grant and fellowship documents, and providing land acknowledgement statements.
+* Tao Leigh Goffe's "The Flesh of the Family Album: Black Pacific" (2022), particularly for my " . . .
+And Why I Do It" section.
+I am unable to find an open-access version of this article, but she was kind enough to email it to me when I asked.